cloudevents/spec/languages/README.md

    CloudEvents documents.
 One becomes a formal translator once a Pull Request (PR) of their translation is merged.

-2. **Reviewer.** A reviewer is responsible for checking new translations and answering related issues.
+2. **Reviewer.** A reviewer is the one who is responsible for reviewing new translations and answering related issues.
-   Typically, reviewers of each language are members of a Github team which is named after the language code(i.e., zh-CN reviewers).

 ### Translators